-The requirements of this Section for selection of mooring arrangement do not apply to oil tankers of 150 m in length and above as well as bulk carriers of 90 m in length and above, contracted for construction on or after 1 July 2015.
-The requirements for mooring lines and mooring arrangements of the said ships are regulated by Common Structural Rules for Bulk Carriers and Oil Tankers.
+The requirements of this Section for selection of mooring arrangement do not apply to oil tankers of 150 m in length and above as well as bulk carriers of 90 m in length and above, contracted for construction on or after 1 July 2015, but before 1 January 2022.
+The requirements for mooring lines and mooring arrangements of the said ships are regulated by the IACS Common Structural Rules.

 - 4.1.2 For all ships other than fishing vessels, the number, length and minimum breaking strength of mooring lines shall be as recommended values given in Table 3.1.3-1, and for fishing values in Table 3.1.3-2.
-For fishing vessels, when Equipment Number exceeds 720, the number, length and minimum breaking strength of mooring lines, given as recommended values, shall be selected from Table 3.1.3-1 based on Equipment Number determined in compliance with 3.2. - 4.1.3 For ships with Equipment Number EN of less than or equal to 2000 and having the ratio A/EN more than 0,9, the following number of mooring lines shall be added to the number of mooring lines as given by Table 3.1.3-1:
+For fishing vessels, when Equipment Number exceeds 720, the number, length and minimum breaking strength of mooring lines, given as recommended values, shall be selected from Table 3.1.3-1 based on Equipment Number determined in compliance with 3.2. - 4.1.3 For ships with $EN \le 2000$ and having the ratio A/EN > 0.9, the following number of lines shall be added to the number of mooring lines as given by Table 3.1.3-1:

 '''

-one line where 0.9 < A/EN \le 1.1; two lines where 1.1 < A/EN \le 1.2; three lines where A/EN > 1.2
+one line where 0.9 < A/EN \le 1.1;

+two lines where 1.1 < A/EN \le 1.2;

+three lines where A/EN > 1.2

 '''

-where EN and A = Equipment Number and side-projected area, respectively, specified in 3.2.
+where EN and A = Equipment Number and side-projected area (windage area), respectively, specified under $\underline{3.2}$.